DHTMLX/docs-suite/docs/grid/configuration.md

 ### Autoheight for rows

-:::pronote
+:::tip Pro version only
 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-Starting from v7.1, you can set the [`autoHeight: true`](grid/api/grid_autoheight_config.md) option in the configuration of Grid to make long text split into multiple lines automatically based on the width of the column:
+Starting from v7.1, you can set the [`autoHeight: true`](grid/api/grid_autoheight_config.md) option in the configuration of Grid to make a long text split into multiple lines automatically based on the width of the column:

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {